lfglance/media-server/README.md

 Runs all my media services.
 Data for all the containers hits ./data/${SERVICE}.

 To mount shared media, mount external disk or symlink at ./data/media.

+Bring up all services and use Nginx reverse proxy at different paths.
+I have sample configs here: [nginx configs](./nginx)